 The section on treatment ends with an important point — tiny changes in thyroid hormone levels WITHIN the normal reference range are significant!

-What matters more than the reference range boundary is whether or not tissues like the heart muscle and blood vessels are getting enough T3.
-Even tiny doses can help.
+What matters more than the reference range boundary is whether or not tissues like the heart muscle and blood vessels are getting enough T3 while the body is in a state of enhanced T3 deactivation to T2.
+Even tiny doses can help reduce the rate of intracellular T3 loss.

 The sun shines favorably on the treatment of lower T3 in von Hafe’s article, even within reference range, given its important benefits to the heart and the protection and healing it offers during the crises of acute coronary events, when T3 is at risk.

-“The results are promising so far; experimental and clinical studies demonstrate that THs can limit ischemic injury, attenuate cardiac remodeling, and improve hemodynamics.”
+“The results are promising so far; experimental and clinical studies demonstrate that THs [thyroid hormones] can limit ischemic injury, attenuate cardiac remodeling, and improve hemodynamics.”

 The final brief paragraph trumpets the declarations doctors need to hear.

-First of all: Low thyroid hormone levels are the main issue when it comes to cardiovascular tissue.
+First of all: Low thyroid hormone levels [specifically low T3 levels] are the main issue when it comes to cardiovascular tissue.

-“It is now recognized that even subtle changes in TH levels can lead to adverse effects in the cardiovascular system. …
+“It is now recognized that even subtle changes in TH [thyroid hormone] levels can lead to adverse effects in the cardiovascular system. …

 Experimental and clinical evidence suggests a close link between low TH levels and poor prognosis in ischemic heart disease.
 This condition should therefore be regarded as a cardiovascular risk factor.”